ProfessionalsMark F. Pomerantz

 Mark has written about and is a frequent speaker on all aspects of the federal criminal practice.
 He has taught advanced criminal procedure at Harvard Law School and federal criminal litigation, appellate advocacy and contracts at Columbia Law School.
 He also guest lectures at Stanford Law School.

 Mark is a member of the American Bar Association, the Association of the Bar of the City of New York, a former board member of the New York Council of Defense Lawyers, and a fellow of the American College of Trial Lawyers.
 From 2005-2014, Mark was selected as one of the leading White-Collar Crime lawyers in the United States by Chambers' Guide to America's Leading Business Lawyers.
-He was ranked by Chambers USA as a Star Performer from 2007-2012, a Star Individual in 2013 and a Senior Statesman in 2014.
+He was ranked by Chambers USA as a Star Performer from 2007-2012, a Star Individual in 2013 and a Senior Statesman in 2014 and 2018.
 He was described in the 2014 edition as "renowned for his expertise in high-profile white-collar criminal litigation and regulatory matters."
 And, clients commend him for "the quality of the judgment that he brings and his ability to work with everyone from co-counsel to adversaries."
 Chambers Global ranked Mark as a Senior Statesman for his trial lawyer experience.
 He is the recipient of the Chambers USA 2008 Award for Excellence in White-Collar Crime and Government Investigations, and the 2009 recipient of the Norman S. Ostrow Award from the New York Council of Defense Lawyers.
 Mark is also listed as a leading lawyer in white-collar criminal defense in The Legal 500 and was named Lawyer of the Year for Criminal Defense: White Collar: New York City in Best Lawyers 2012.
 Mark was named a Local Litigation Star for New York and National Litigation Star for White-Collar Crime and General Commercial Litigation by Benchmark Litigation 2014.

 Mark served as editor in chief of the Michigan Law Review and was elected to the Order of the Coif.
 He was a federal prosecutor in the U.S. Attorney's Office for the Southern District of New York, and headed the Criminal Division in that office during 1997-1999.